kevin-wamae/seekdeep-workflows/nanopore/README.md

 - Alternatively, you can submit the target info generation as a job to a cluster using the following command:
   - `sbatch scripts/3_generate_target_info.sh`

-**Step 4: Run SeekDeep Analysis**: The final step is to run the SeekDeep analysis pipeline using the merged FastQ files and the target info files.
+## **Step 4: Run SeekDeep Analysis**

+The final step is to run the SeekDeep analysis pipeline using the merged FastQ files and the target info files.
 This step involves executing the SeekDeep analysis command with the appropriate parameters.

 - To run the SeekDeep analysis, execute:
   - `bash scripts/4_run_seekdeep.sh`